 Note: Majors must have a 2.0 or higher in each required course (SOC 121, 362, 363, 485, and 490) to receive credit in the major.

-Students who are interested in pursuing an Interest Track should discuss this with their adviser or the Sociology Department Chair.
-For full descriptions of each interest track, please select the desired Interest Track from the menu on the left side of our webpage.
+Students who are interested in pursuing an interest track should discuss this with their advisor or the Sociology Department chair.
+A full description of each interest track may be found at the Sociology Department website, www.augsburg.edu/sociology.

 Teaching Licensure Major